rgeraldporter/monastery-monads/README.md

 ### Premise

 Allows you to create a monad from any of the primatives (and Array) in Javascript.
+Also can create other types.
+Experimental!!!

 ### Documentation